Which open-weight model should we choose? MoE? Q4?

 Which quantization should I choose?

-We will organize guidelines based on the hardware situation.
+Here's a summary of guidelines based on your hardware situation.

 UD-IQ3_XXS